lambda-snail/HedgehogWebServices/README.md

 * The shopping cart can be populated without loggin in.
 In this case, proceeding to checkout will prompt you to log in before payment.

+* You will need a PayPal sandbox account to complete the payment of an order.

 <!-- ROADMAP -->
 ## Roadmap